RedPointGlobal/redpoint-rpi/README.md

   type: mongodb
 ```

-**NOTE"" When using the RPI SQL Server native cache provider, scripts to set up SQL Server in-memory cache tables are available.
+**NOTE** When using the RPI SQL Server native cache provider, scripts to set up SQL Server in-memory cache tables are available.
 Please refer to this [setup guide ](https://docs.redpointglobal.com/rpi/admin-queue-listener-setup)

 ### Configuring Realtime Queue Reader
 A new dedicated  [Queue Reader ](https://docs.redpointglobal.com/rpi/admin-queue-listener-setup) container has been introduced in RPI v7.4, which is responsible for the draining of Queue listener and RPI Realtime queues.